Changissnz/selfinterest/README.md

 and the human being is aware of them only by their feeling of the presence.
 Yet, self-interest is indeed affected by the presence of these metaphysical bodies, since said bodies do skew the directionality of the dependency that is the will.
-The dark motives, especially, tends to raise more division between self-interest and certain elements of the external world, such as other people.
+The dark motives, especially, tend to raise more division between self-interest and certain elements of the external world, such as other people.
 In cases where the dark motives are domineering influences onto self-interest, there is the immediate transformation of the dark motives into the corresponding object, such as another human being, and from that transformation, the formulation of the objective on how to deal with the object ensues.
-The light motives, on the other hand, are not predisposed to that dynamic, yet can be condoning of ignorance instead of innocence, apathy instead of impartiality, and complacency instead of ignorance, since this category of metaphysical bodies is not as quick in transforming into the information that is the corresponding object.
+The light motives, on the other hand, are not predisposed to that dynamic, yet can be condoning of ignorance instead of innocence, apathy instead of impartiality, and complacency instead of vigilance, since this category of metaphysical bodies is not as quick in transforming into the information that is the corresponding object.
+The characteristics of light and dark motives that have been stated are both incomplete and not entirely accurate.
+In practice, light motives can become predisposed to association with existential aspects to the self, such as home, family, and significant other.
+Associations such as these do constrain the focus of these motives towards objects and identities, and since any object or identity is merely a candidate in a seemingly infinite set of candidates, the motives are coupled with bias.
+A universal problem for human existence, worthy to note so as to demonstrate the complication of applying purist views of "light" and "dark" into personal settings.